JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

     after this you run pip from your virtual environment :

-        source path/to/venv
+        source path-to-venv
         pip install numpy
         deactivate

     that's all, or in a one-liner:

-        my_venv/bin/pip install numpy
+        on Linux   : my_venv/bin/pip install numpy
+        on Windows : my_venv\Scripts\pip.exe install numpy

     you can run the script the same way:

-        my_venv/bin/python3 matrix.py
+        on Linux   : my_venv/bin/python3 matrix.py
+        on Windows : my_venv\Scripts\python.exe matrix.py

+Note the difference between Linux and Windows.

+In the future I will only use the 'one-liner form for Linux syntax' but remember to use the Windows syntax on Windows.

+I can not believe that I wrote the previous sentence but once said, you can not unsay things can you?
 ```

-Now you can tell everybody that you created a neural network using a virtual environment. :smiley:
+By now you can tell everybody in the universe that you created a neural network using a virtual environment. :smiley:

 ---